-Jennings State Forest was purchased through the State of Florida's Conservation and Recreation Lands Program, Preservation 2000 Program, and the Save Our Rivers Program in cooperation with the St. John's River Water Management District.
-The Florida Department of Agriculture and Consumer Services, Florida Forest Service has management responsibility for Jennings State Forest.
+Jennings State Forest was purchased through Florida's Conservation and Recreation Lands (CARL), Preservation 2000, and Save Our Rivers programs in cooperation with the St. Johns River Water Management District.
+The Florida Department of Agriculture and Consumer Services, Florida Forest Service, has management responsibility for Jennings State Forest.

-Jennings State Forest can be found in the northern section of Clay County, which is located in northeastern Florida.
-The forest is approximately 10 miles southwest of Jacksonville, and 5 miles southwest of Orange Park.
-The State Forest has 5 drive-in entrances along the perimeter of the forest.
+Jennings State Forest can be found in northeastern Florida in the northern section of Clay County.
+The forest is approximately 10 miles southwest of Jacksonville and 5 miles southwest of Orange Park.
+The state forest has five drive-in entrances along its perimeter.
 Access to the eastern section of the forest is available from State Road 21 to County Road 220A, and access to the western section is available from U.S. 301 to County Road 218.
-The forest headquarters is situated on the north end of Long Horn Road which adjoins State Road 218.
+The forest headquarters is situated on the north end of Long Horn Road, which adjoins State Road 218.

-There are more than 15 different natural biological communities on Jennings State Forest, each with unique plants, animals, and physical characteristics.
-This results in an abundance of wildlife residing in the forest.
+There are more than 15 different natural biological communities on Jennings State Forest, including sandhill, slope forest, flatwoods, seepage slope, dome swamp, blackwater stream and seepage stream.
 Fire is needed to maintain many of these communities.
-The Florida Forest Service uses prescribed fire to manage these communities in order to maintain the required habitat for the many unique plants and animals that occur within them.
-Included among the different types of natural communities are sandhill, slope forest, flatwoods, seepage slope, dome swamp, blackwater stream, and seepage stream.
+The Florida Forest Service uses prescribed fire to maintain habitat for the forest's unique plants and animals.
 Photo of bottomland forest.

-Raccoon, otter, alligator, and wading birds can be seen along North Fork Black Creek and other tributaries found throughout the forest.
-White-tailed deer, wild turkey, hawks and song birds can be found in the uplands.
+The forest is home to an abundance of wildlife.
+Raccoon, otter, alligator and wading birds can be seen along North Fork Black Creek and other tributaries.
+White-tailed deer, wild turkey, hawks and songbirds can be found in the uplands.

-The forest is open during daylight hours for hiking, bicycling, canoeing, horseback riding, and wildlife viewing.
-Be advised that other recreational activities occur on the forest during seasonal hunts.
-Overnight primitive camping areas are available by permit only - please contact us to obtain a State Forest Use Permit, or use the iron ranger self service stations.
+The forest is open during daylight hours for hiking, bicycling, canoeing, horseback riding and wildlife viewing.
+Overnight primitive camping areas are available by permit only.
+Please contact us to obtain a State Forest Use Permit, or use the iron ranger self-service stations.

-State Forest contains 3 hiking trails (Fire and Water, Dunn's Farm, and North Fork Black Creek) that are included in the Florida Forest Service's Trailwalker Hiking Program.
+The forest contains three hiking trails (Fire and Water, Dunn's Farm and North Fork Black Creek) that are included in the Florida Forest Service's Trailwalker Hiking Program.

-- The Fire and Water Nature Trail is an informative 1.7 mile trail which will give you an insight into how fire and water effect the various forest communities as well as explain our restoration efforts on the forest.
+- The Fire and Water Nature Trail is an informative 1.7-mile trail that will give you an insight into how fire and water affect the various forest communities.
+It's also a good place to learn about our restoration efforts.

 Jennings State Forest is open to regulated hunting and fishing under the direction of the Florida Fish and Wildlife Conservation Commission.
 We encourage non-hunting recreationists to check the Jennings Wildlife Management Area regulations and season dates before visiting Jennings State Forest.